Wang Yang (footballer, born 1989)

-Wang Yang (汪洋 (Wāng Yáng); born 26 July 1989 in Wuhan) is a Chinese footballer who currently plays for Hebei China Fortune in the Chinese Super League.
+Wang Yang (汪洋 (Wāng Yáng); born 26 July 1989 in Wuhan) is a Chinese former footballer.
+In 2019, Wang Yang was appointed as the vice president of Belgian-Chinese Chamber of Commerce.

 Club career

 Wang Yang started his career with Wuhan Optics Valley's youth academy.
 After the team disbanded at the end of the 2008 season, Wang had a trial with Belgian Pro League side Cercle Brugge in December 2008 along with his fellow countryman Mei Fang.
 The Cercle Brugge board later decided to offer a contract to Wang.
 He signed with them until June 2010 and extended his contract until the end of the 2011–12 season.
 Wang concluded the 2008–09 season with Cercle Brugge's reserves team.
 Wang was promoted to the club's first team for the 2009–10 season.
 In the first match of the 2009–10 season, Wang made his debut for Cercle Brugge as an 84th-minute substitute for Vuza Nyoni in a 3–1 loss against AA Gent.
 He was released by Cercle Brugge after the 2011–12 season.